-- 3.1 Supports the fair employment element of the Employment Charter.
-Further consideration was given to the impact of the proposals on the Pay and Reward review. - 3.2 HR, in consultation with our own Legal Advisors and external Barrister, discussed the potential exposure for comparator claims and the risk this poses.
-The organisation will need to monitor carefully to ensure that there is a consistent approach taken when implementing standby/call out into new areas of the business.
-Strategic Directors will approve and retain a central list of occupational groups in their service, should there be challenges from Trade Unions or employees.
+3.1 Supports fair employment practice of the Employment Charter.
+HR is responsible for writing the standby/call out procedure and uploading onto iDerby.
+Further consideration was given to the impact of the proposals on the Pay and Reward project.
+HR, in consultation with our own Legal Advisers and external barrister, discussed the potential exposure for comparator claims and the risk this poses.
+The organisation will need to monitor carefully to ensure that there is a consistent approach taken when implementing standby/callout into new areas of the business.
+Strategic Directors will approve and retain a central list of occupational groups in their service should there be challenges from Trade Unions or employees.